uber-archive/vis-academy/src/docs/graph/2-basic-graph.md

 ```

 <ul class='insert takeaways'>
-<li>We can use the ReactMapGL's MapGL component to use a map in React.</li>
-<li>MapGL behaves just as another React component with props and callbacks.</li>
+<li>GraphRender behaves just as another React component with props and callbacks.</li>
-<li>Basic settings of the map are stored in the __viewport__ prop.</li>
+<li>Basic settings of the nodes and edges are controlled by the accessors in `app.js`.</li>
-<li>the __onViewportChange__ prop can be used to update the viewport when a user interacts with the map.</li>
+<li>`onResize` method will be triggered and to update the viewport when a user resizes the window.</li>
 </ul>

 ## Completed Code

-Our completed component [app.js](https://github.com/uber-common/vis-academy/blob/master/src/demos/starting-with-map/app.js) should now look like this:
+Our completed component [app.js](https://github.com/uber-common/vis-academy/blob/master/src/demos/graph/1-basic-graph/src/app.js) should now look like this:

 ```js
 /* global window */